 This is the Best Mobile Phone of 2017

-As each year passes, new developments are made in mobile phone technology that we are both amazed by them and at the same time we wonder how we ever lived without these developments.
+As each year passes, new developments are made in mobile phone technology that we are both amazed by and make us wonder how we ever lived without them.
 To find the best mobile phone of 2017 there are a few different criteria that need to be taken into account.

 To be considered the best mobile phone for the entirety of 2017, this phone needs to be unrivalled in every way.